Maureen Shea: Million Dollar Baby

-Highly recognized for her work as Hilary Swank's main sparring partner for her award-winning role in "Million Dollar Baby", Maureen has utilized her ring success and become successful in mainstream media.
+She was recognized for her work as Hilary Swank's main sparring partner for her award-winning role in "Million Dollar Baby".

 In 2008, Maureen was nominated by MTV as one of their "2008 Toughest Coaches", for her role in their hour long season opening episode of "Made".
 In that show, Maureen guided a young lady who had no boxing experience; and in six weeks, prepared her for her first competitive amateur bout with a decision win.
 Later that year she was also nominated by PETA for their Sexiest Vegetarian award.

 Maureen has successfully translated her ring experience to ringside, having worked as a boxing analyst alongside highly respected commentators Al Bernstein, and Rich Marotta, on Top Rank "Latin Fury" PPV.
 She has also guest commentated on the MSG Network during the 2006 NY Golden Gloves, and currently hosts her own live TV show, "Shea's Corner" on Bronx Net Television.
 Shea has done work as President of Pandora Promotions, Motivational/Inspirational speaker, journalist, TV/radio personality, and Boxing Commentator.